JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin_tasks.md

 ### `vendorUrl`
 {#patchPluginXml-vendorUrl}

-A link to the vendor's homepage.
+Specifies the link to the vendor's homepage.
 The provided value will be assigned to the `<vendor url="">` element attribute.

 {style="narrow"}